Home Warranty: Annual vs Monthly Payment – Which Saves You More?

 Switching providers mid-term New 30-day waiting period begins

 Both payment types share the same waiting period rules.
-The key difference: if you're renewing with the same provider via auto-renewal, there's no coverage gap regardless of payment structure.
+American Home Shield notes that the standard contract is one year, you can start requesting service 30 days after purchase, but if you purchased or were given a home warranty during a real estate transaction, your coverage starts on the day of closing.
+If you're renewing with the same provider via auto-renewal, there's no coverage gap regardless of payment structure.
 Explore your home warranty options to understand how plan types and payment structures work together.

 Frequently Asked Questions